Graduate Theological Union: Academics

 The GTU offers the Doctor of Philosophy (Ph.D.) degree and the Master of Arts (MA) degree in cooperation with its member seminaries.
 GTU consortial seminaries variously offer Th.M., M.Div., Doctor of Ministry (D.Min.), S.T.B., S.T.L., and S.T.D. degrees.
 The GTU also offers non-degree certificates in Interreligious Chaplaincy and Interreligious Studies.
-Ph.D. students are encouraged not only to take advantage of the academic resources available to them at the University of California at Berkeley, but are required to include a non-GTU scholar in their exams or dissertation committees.
-As such, students have collaborated with UC-B faculty members in the anthropology, critical theory, ethnic studies, history, philosophy, sociology, etc. departments.
+Ph.D. students are encouraged not only to take advantage of the academic resources available to them at the University of California at Berkeley, but are also required to include a non-GTU scholar in their exams or dissertation committees.
+As such, students have collaborated with UCB faculty members in the anthropology, critical theory, ethnic studies, history, philosophy, sociology, etc. departments.

 Departments and certificate programs

 There are four doctoral departments, with more than 30 concentrations, encompassing the breadth of religious and theological scholarship at the GTU.
 The Sacred Texts and Interpretation department focuses on Hebrew Bible, New Testament, Rabbinic Literature, and studies in the sacred texts of Islamic and Hindu traditions.
 Historical and Cultural Studies of Religions encompasses studies in history of religions, art and religion, interreligious studies, and sociology of religion.
 Theology and Ethics focuses on theological and ethical reflections in the Christian, Jewish, Islamic, and Hindu traditions.
 Other concentrations include comparative theology/ethics, philosophical theology, theology and science, and aesthetics.
 Religion and Practice focuses on homiletics, liturgical studies, missiology, practical theology, and religious education.
 The GTU also offers certificates in specialized studies.

 All degree seeking students at GTU may take any classes offered at the University of California, Berkeley, and have access and borrowing privileges at the University of California, Berkeley and Stanford University libraries.
 Only Ph.D. students have unrestricted access to registering for UCB classes (subject to approval of course instructors).
 Cross-registration opportunities are also available at Dominican University of California, Holy Names University, and Mills College.
 Additionally, students can participate in international exchange programs.